Fashion Valley (shopping mall): 2010s

-In 2019, the Simon Property Group announced another renovation inspired by 'San Diego's relaxed lifestyle' that would add public spaces, landscaping, a broader selection of dining, outdoor "lounges" and water features.
-This would be the largest renovation done to the center since the 90's and is expected to be finished by November 2021.
+In 2019, the Simon Property Group announced another renovation inspired by "San Diego's relaxed lifestyle" that would add public spaces, landscaping, a broader selection of dining, outdoor "lounges", and water features.
+This would be the largest renovation done to the center since the 1990s.
 RDC provided architectural design services.
+Renovations were estimated to be completed by November 2021, but due to the COVID-19 lockdown, renovations are yet to be completed as of Winter 2023.

+On May 20, 2024, it was announced that the JCPenney location would be replaced with luxury apartments and JCPenney is slated to close its Fashion Valley location in Fall 2025.
+In March 2025, Forever 21 closed permanently.